soleares/SOLPresentingFun/README.md

 SOLPresentingFun is sample code for WWDC Session 218: Custom Transitions Using View Controllers.

 Apple didn't provide sample code for this session so it's recreated here for your perusal and enjoyment.
-It requires Xcode 5 and iOS 7.

 Storyboards are used as much as possible in this sample.
 This was done as an exercise and to verify that the new APIs worked with Storyboard segues.